How to deal with parental alienation — understanding the alienation process

 Is parental alienation a crime in the UK?

 Not a specific criminal offence, but alienating behaviours can fall under the Serious Crime Act 2015 (coercive control) and Section 31 of the Children Act 1989 (significant harm).
-Cafcass recognises alienating behaviours and has published guidance.
-Family courts can and do make findings of alienation and change residence orders in severe cases.
+In England and Wales, the Family Justice Council December 2024 guidance sets a three-element test for findings of alienating behaviour, and the Cafcass July 2025 Understanding RRR guide applies a Four As assessment model — Cafcass has formally abandoned the term 'parental alienation'.
+Family courts can and do make findings of alienating behaviour and, in the most serious cases, change residence — but only after the full escalation ladder (supervision, LA referral, 16A, s.37) has been considered.

 How common is parental alienation?